themattbirch/Portfolio/src/content/posts/how-ai-optimize-code-workflow.md

 The results speak for themselves: our code review cycles are 40% faster, and our test coverage has improved by 25%.
 These aren't just numbers - they translate directly into more reliable products and happier clients.

-## Best Practices for LLM Integration
+## Best Practices For LLM Integration

 The most successful LLM users develop a consistent approach to working with these tools.
 Start with clear objectives for each interaction.